Motorola One Action announced, with a never-before-seen camera feature

 - Does the Moto G8 have a pop-up camera?

-This feature is the 'Action Cam', the third of the One Action's three cameras.
-It's a camera that lets you record in 4K quality with a 117 degree field of view and, most intriguingly, it can twist video 90 degrees around, so you can hold your phone vertically while filming horizontally.
+This feature is the 'Action Cam', one of the One Action's three cameras.
+It's a camera that lets you record in 4K quality with a 117-degree field-of-view and, most intriguingly, it can twist video 90 degrees around, so you can hold your phone vertically while filming horizontally.

 Recording video in this way sounds like a novel experience, and we'll make sure to test it out fully when we get our hands on the device.

 The other two cameras are a 12MP main snapper and a 5MP depth sensor.
-Since the Action Cam has an ultra-wide angle lens, it's likely you'll be able to use it in lieu of an actual wide-angle rear camera.
+Since the Action Cam has an ultra-wide-angle lens, it's likely you'll be able to use it in lieu of a dedicated wide-angle rear camera.

 Motorola One Action: other features